David-Nakeeran/coding-blog/README.md

 ## Reflection

 Unfortunately I didn't have time this weekend to work on the project.
+So I only achieved one stretch goal.

 Were there any requirements or goals that you were unable to achieve?